The-Devoyage/subgraph/README.md

 - Custom error message support.
 - Guard at different points in the request lifecycle (before, during, after request).

+### Auth - Webauthn

+Built in authorization (registration) is available by enabling it in the service config.

 ### Sandbox

 Once started, view the sandbox in the browser hosted at the specified port.
 For example `http://localhost:5011`.